3-2-1 Retirement Newsletter (12-19-2019)

 According to data from the U.S. Census Bureau, Social Security and home equity comprise the largest percentage of retirement assets for the average couple.
 This data makes it clear that making smart decisions about when to claim Social Security and how to access home equity are more important than decisions about how to invest and distribute investments.

 II.
 Traits of retirement success

-Much of retirement success is left up to factors out of our control such as expenses, inflation, market returns and taxes.
-However, new research indicates there are other factors within our control that play a large part in how we feel about retirement success.
+Much of retirement success is left up to factors out of our control, such as expenses, inflation, market returns, and taxes.
+However, new research indicates other factors within our control play a large part in how we feel about retirement success.

 flexibility and openness to new ideas (even if you choose not to act on them)